Dr. Patil's Diabetes, Thyroid & Hormone Clinic | Dr. Himanshu Patil

 Type 1 diabetes may sometimes be referred to as juvenile diabetes, however, this term is generally regarded as outdated as, whilst it is commonly diagnosed in children, the condition can develop at any age.

+Insulin dependent diabetes is another term that may sometimes be used to describe type 1 diabetes.
 Because type 1 diabetes causes the loss of insulin production, it therefore requires regular insulin administration either by injection or by insulin pump.

 Type 1 diabetes symptoms should be acted upon immediately, as without treatment this type of diabetes can be deadly.